oradwell/verbose-twit-banner/README.md

 ## Configuration

-The binary has a lot of parameters.
+The binary has a few parameters.
 Some of them also have equivalent environment variables.

 ### Command Line Parameters